Postpartum Core Rehab

 Know how to work with and rehabilitate pregnant women from day one after birth.

 Have a list of safe and effective exercises for postpartum moms.

 Next Class: Saturday, October 20, 2018 in Portland, OR

 Early registration (30 days prior to class) $249

 Becky Higginson, DC

-Becky Higginson, DC is a mama of three and the founder of Luna Wellness Center in Portland OR, a holistic center focused on the treatment of pregnant and postpartum women.
+Becky Higginson, DC is a mama of three wild and crazy boys and is the founder of Luna Wellness Center in Portland OR, a holistic center focused on the treatment of pregnant and postpartum women.